 As a mother, I post a lot of my smiling kids having fun.
 How often do I post a picture of my son heartbroken, or mad, or misbehaving? or my daughter throwing her cereal on the ground or screaming in frustration, or in time out?
 I don’t.
 How often do I update my Facebook status to: “I just want to run away and start fresh.”
 Not often.
 These things happen all the time.
 Frequently my kids are mad, or misbehaving.
 Frequently I think I want to just run away and start fresh.
 (I don’t because I know it’s not what I REALLY want, but the feeling of complete helplessness is there sometimes.)
 However, I leave these things off my social media.
 Why?
 Because I too want to “keep up with the Jones’ of social media.”
 But who is to say that the Jones’ are leading a perfect life.
 Maybe they just do what I do and omit details, only mostly posting the positive, happy things.

-How many would unfriend, or unfollow, or turn of notifications if we didn’t only see the positives of our friends lives?
-How many people would turn their backs on them because they were “Too negative”?
+How many would unfriend, or unfollow, or turn off notifications if we didn’t only see the positives of our friends lives?
+What if they shared their opinions and you didn’t agree with them?
+How many people would turn their backs on their so-called friends because they were “too negative”?
 Would you?

 I think it’s important for many to know that the picture painted on Facebook or any other social media channel, isn’t necessarily reality.
 Not everyone only eats fancy Instagram worthy meals every night, and there is no way on earth that people just roll out of bed looking like a million bucks every morning.
 These are mirages.
 These are premeditated moments.
 Please don’t judge your life on them.
 I beg you.